shwtsalunke/Demo-project/README.md

-"This is a simple demo project to showcase use GitHub demo.
+"This is a simple demo project to showcase using GitHub"